| Title: | massSpectrometryR |

 essentially the reverse of the massToMz

-mzToMass( mz, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic() )
+mzToMass( mz, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic(), enviPat = FALSE, exact = TRUE )mzToMass( mz, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic(), enviPat = FALSE, exact = TRUE )

 mz |